Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-I can't take my dog to the pond anymore because the ducks keep attacking him.
-That's what I get for buying a pure bread dog.
+What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**